 This is from the high-pressure brewing of the espresso, as well as the steam released from the near-boiling water.
 If you want, you can scrape this layer off as it does not add anything to the espresso, and in fact, some say it has an unpleasant taste.
 Espresso experts recommend scraping the crema off with a spoon before sipping.

-Next, Give your Espresso a Stir.
+Give The Espresso a Stir

 Like most drinks that have sat for more than a minute, the heavy and flavorful components of espresso will likely sink to the bottom in the time it takes the barista to bring it from the espresso machine to your table.